 23. POP (Point of Purchase): Promotional collateral or signage that is not part of the regular store but is placed next to the product it’s promoting.
 POP may call customer attention to a discounted price, new packaging, coupons or special offers.
 Also known as shelf talkers or IRCs (Instant Redeemable Coupons)

 24. PSP (Preferred Service Provider): Premium is 1 of only 5 approved PSPs who are allowed to merchandise products in the world’s largest retailer, Walmart.
 We are also a preferred partner for Walgreens, Target, Best Buy and several others.
 To join our PSP team, click here.
 To learn more about what our PSP team does click here.

 25. RSA (Retail Sales Associate) or RSP (Retail Salesperson): An employee who works directly for the retailer.
 At Premium, we work in tandem with these folks on behalf of our clients.
-In 2018, Premium trained 475K+ Retail Sales Associates.
+Last year, Premium trained 475K+ Retail Sales Associates.